 Does Colorado National Monument require reservations or are there long lines?

-No and no. There are no reservations required in Colorado National Park and considering it’s more of a national park than a monument, there is plenty of room to spread out – either on the scenic Rim Rock Drive or the many hiking options it offers.
+No and no. There are no reservations required at Colorado National Monument and considering it’s more of a national park than a monument, there is plenty of room to spread out – either on the scenic Rim Rock Drive or the many hiking options it offers.
 We promise that it is so majestic, you’ll wonder why you didn’t visit sooner.

 Are there playgrounds for kiddos and parks to have a picnic?